 With an intuitive design and framework, orbs are easily maintained through configuration and versioning.
 This goes beyond optimization — orbs reduce build times and credit consumption, and dare I say it, improve developer sanity.

 No matter if they’re public or private, orbs are the best way to ensure speed, reliability, and security into your CI/CD process.
-To view public orbs or get started authoring your own, check out the CircleCI orb development kit.
+To view public orbs or get started authoring your own, sign up for your free CircleCI account and check out the CircleCI orb development kit.